As 80% of the reported issues are mainly due to lack of understanding of how the machine works or user errors.

 8. Go on making your grind finer until it reaches your estimated grind level.

 9. Replace hopper and refill with your coffee beans.

 10. Adjust the grind and cup to make sure your coffee is tasting perfect.

-If it doesn’t work, it could be jammed at the outlet with too much coffee that had hardened.
+If it doesn’t work, it could be jammed at the nozzle with too much coffee that had hardened.

 Use the grinder brush and clean it.
 (Off the grinder while you do it)